ChrisBack2021/T1A3/README.md

 - *text* - Outputs the list of exercises to a text file, which you can take to the gym with you.
 - *exit* - Exits the exercise menu and returns back to the main menu.
 Once you type exit, the information you typed is saved and not destroyed, thus if you choose to re-enter the exercise menu, the information typed earlier will be displayed back to the user.

-## Future features
-Future features include opening CSV and Text files inside the app.
-Saving files has been implemented, however opening the saved the files once you have exited the app has not been implemented yet.

 ## Testing
 The main features for this app were tested using rspec.
 The tested features are: